evageck/System_Architecture_Diagram.pdf/README.md

 - It is important to check and make sure all PCs have their IP addresses and subnet masks entered.
 The PCs communicate through pinging the IP address of another so if this does not work then there is a good chance an IP address is missing.
 - There could also be a typo in one of the input IP addresses or subnet masks.
 - It is important to also make sure that the ethernet cables that are connecting the PCs to the switch are fully plugged in and correctly working
-## 2. Question: What if my PC on one LAN can not communicate with the server on the other LAN?
+## 2. Question: What if a device on one LAN can not communicate with the server on the other LAN?
 **Answers**
 - Either the PC or the server is missing their needed default gateway.
 When the PC wants to communcate with the server in another LAN, it is sent to the default gateway (the router's IP on the same LAN as the PC).
 The router then forwards it to the appropriate server, with the IP address that was specified by the PC.
 So if there is a missing default gateway the message will not make it to the intended server.
 - The router could be missing one of the default gateways from either LAN.
 Rememeber, the router holds the default gateway of both LANs in order to allow them to communicate so if one is missing it will not work.